journeycruz/Node_README_Generator/README.md

 ## Badges

 ## Contributing

-Be nice and follow license guidelines
+be nice and follow license guidelines

 ## Tests

 Test to see if you are able to recieve the email address for your Githib account.
 You may need to revise your email settings for your Github account in your browser.

+## Github Email
 null

+## Github Profile Picture
 https://avatars2.githubusercontent.com/u/62083284?v=4